Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 ### Bottom-Up Approach

-❗ Solve small manageable tasks, integrating them together until an overall solution is reached.
+ > [!info] Solve small manageable tasks, integrating them together until an overall solution is reached.

 This approach starts by creating a list of all outstanding issues or considering the system as a whole, and categorise them into similar jobs, and then solving those smaller, more specific jobs first.
 Once the parts of the system are solved, then work is begun to integrate them.